HazemAlindari/chipyardDocker/README.md

 To Do:
 1. connect the image to an external storage to allow development on host and only build on container.
-2. make the image install latest chipyard release automatically
+2. make the image install latest chipyard release automatically (might be already fixed)